loievskyi/task_helpers/README.md

 ### BaseWorker & BaseAsyncWorker
 A worker that can process many tasks in one iteration.
 (This can be useful if task_data are objects on which some operations can be done in bulk)
+#### On BaseAsyncWorker.max_tasks_per_iteration default value is 1.
+If you want to process many tasks (similar to a BaseWorker), change the value of this field in the inherited class.

 ### BaseWorker methods:
 - wait_for_tasks - waits for tasks in the queue, pops and returns them;